nmcl/JavaSim/src/test/java/org/javasim/examples/streams/README.md

-Show some of the random number generators/streams within the package.
+Shows the distributions produced when using the NormalStream and Quantile implementations.